 Diversity and Inclusion

 Here at Carolina, we pride ourselves on our commitment to diversity and inclusion.
 The Office of Graduate Education and the BBSP program embrace diversity of both people and thought to foster an environment in which all students can succeed.
 We encourage collaboration between people from all walks of life to develop and implement innovative ideas.
+Overall, the UNC School of Medicine uses the Diversity, Equity, and Inclusion (DEI) Framework to “grow and sustain a more diverse and inclusive working and learning environment.”

 Our pledge to increase diversity and inclusion in biomedical research and education encompasses a wide range of services and programs including the UNC Initiative for Maximizing Diversity (IMSD).
 UNC-IMSD is an NIH-funded program with the goal of increasing the number of PhD trainees from groups historically underrepresented (UR) in the biomedical sciences and that these trainees continue on to successful scientific careers.
 We aim to provide our UR students with individualized training – academic support, professional development, community, and mentorship –to ensure timely graduation and that they become self-confident, highly competitive scientists.
 UR scholars are succeeding at UNC with a retention rate of over 80%, and their success is greatly enhanced by the tremendous support available through IMSD.
+Diverse Issues in Higher Education recently ranked UNC-Chapel Hill 2nd nationally for PhD completion by African-American scholars in the biological and biomedical sciences, and 19th nationally for total minority PhD completion in the biological and biomedical sciences.

 All are welcome in our IMSD community (UR and non-UR students).
 Our IMSD family of over 70 scholars provides a support system that enriches the graduate career of each participant.
 The IMSD community meets monthly for socials and lunches and annual events including a retreat, research symposium, and holiday dinner.
 Visit the IMSD website to learn more about the program and connect with our inclusive community of scholars.